JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

-In contrast, when the Julia compiler sees an expression like `2 .* X .+ Y`, it knows just from the *syntax* (the "spelling") that these are elementwise operations, and it *guarantees* that it will *always* fuse into a single loop, freeing it from the need to prove purity.
+In contrast, when the Julia compiler sees an expression like `2 .* X .+ Y`, it knows just from the *syntax* (the "spelling") that these are elementwise operations, and Julia *guarantees* that the code will *always* fuse into a single loop, freeing it from the need to prove purity.
 This is what we term **syntactic loop fusion**, described in more detail below.